PayU/fluentBit-sqs-plugin/README.md

      2) Shared credentials file.

      3) If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.
+The IAM role should have full access to your SQS and in addition, it should add the following KMS permissions: `kms:GenerateDataKey*, kms:Get*, kms:Decrypt*`